-The Center was established in 1983 with the aid of a grant from John Ryan and Michael Reilly.
-The major purpose of the Center is to enhance and support the quality of real estate education in the Dallas/Fort Worth Metroplex.
-The Center develops and markets real estate and financial seminars for students, faculty, industry members, and the community at large.
-It sponsors audio-visual programs covering all aspects of real estate and financial matters.
-The Center assists in the development of real estate courses emphasizing the operational skills involved in property management, asset management, commercial development, construction management and commercial leasing.
+The center was established in 1983 with the aid of a grant from John Ryan and Michael Reilly.
+The major purpose of the center is to enhance and support the quality of real estate education in the Dallas/ Fort Worth Metroplex.
+The center develops and markets real estate and financial seminars for students, faculty, industry members, and the community at large.
+The center assists in the development of real estate courses emphasizing the operational skills involved in property management, asset management, commercial development, construction management and commercial leasing.
 Opportunities for interaction (such as research and consulting) between the faculty of the College of Business Administration and financial and real estate groups are encouraged.
-The Center provides graduate placement services to students seeking jobs with real estate and financial firms.
-Director: Fred A. Forgey, Rm.
-106 Business Building, (817) 273-3825, FAX: (817) 273-2252
+The center provides graduate placement services to students seeking jobs with real estate and financial firms.
+Director: Fred A. Forgey, Room 106, Business Building, 817-272-2516, FAX: 817-272-2252